barryCFlynn/Luxe_TimePieces/README.md

 ## Main Feature
 * A Grid layout to manage each advert, Shows a number of options in a grid with images, watch information, price and warranties.
+* Hover over any of the Images a there is a short zoom animation, controlled with css.
 * Each advert has a button that will direct to a form on contact.html to enquire about a watch this was because I did not know how to setup a shopping cart and thought this was the best option.
+* Information such as Images, pricing and text where provided by manufacturer websites or known 2nd hand luxury watch merchants (See Credits) to give an authentic advert.

 <img src="assets/images/README-images/buy.png" alt="Description">

 ## Challenges
-* I initially tried using Flex Box but could not get the last row to align left and still maintain the column alignment, in research I found a guide on Grid managed the Ads much betterh easier.
-And when making it responsive it was easy to add media queries to reduce the columns when is was needed.
+ I initially tried using Flex Box but could not get the last row to align left and still maintain the column alignment, in research I found a guide on Grid which managed the Ads much they way I wanted.
+And when making it responsive grid did a good job of scaling the columns a bit and it was easy to add media queries to reduce the columns when is was needed.

 ## Testing
 <details>